 There are numerous surveys and a number of research tasks that have looked at exactly the same question.
 One of the most commonly quoted is the Standish Chaos study, which also identifies the above as common challenges to projects.

-There are others as well that match the above results completely, for example a comprehensive report produced by the Royal Academy of Engineering in 2004 in conjunction with the British Computer Society entitled the ‘The Management of Complex IT projects’, which states:
+There are others as well that match the above results completely.
+For example, a comprehensive report produced by the Royal Academy of Engineering in conjunction with the British Computer Society entitled the ‘The Management of Complex IT projects’, states:

 - “The evidence received clearly and unanimously identified management factors and human, rather than technical issues as the prime causes of project failure.”

 The above image is provided with the kind permission of Viki Sauter